We are in this

 What about the updates—how often they are, who gets them, and what to do if they are not received.

-The updates are going out weekly by email to the primary contact we have on file for your loved one with printed copies to residents.
+The updates are going out weekly by email to the primary contact we have on file for your loved one.
 If you are not the resident’s primary contact, please check with them in case they may be able to share the information they may have with you.
-If, as a primary contact, you are not receiving the weekly updates, we suggest first checking your spam settings just in case, then emailing your family member’s assigned case manager so they can update your contact information if needed.
+If, as a primary contact, you are not receiving the weekly updates, we suggest first checking your spam settings just in case, then emailing your love one’s assigned case manager so they can update your contact information if needed.
 And if you need us to re-send you the latest update, please send your request to firstname.lastname@example.org

 Prevention – General